RobTillaart/UUID/README.md

 ## Performance

 Not tested ESP32 (and many other platforms) yet.

-Performance measured with **UUID_test.ino** shows the following times, Note that 0.1.1 has 2x better performance on AVR.
+Performance measured with **UUID_test.ino** shows the following times, Note that 0.1.1 has substantial better performance on AVR.

 | Version |  Function    |  UNO 16 MHz  |  ESP32 240 MHz  |